 - Pat veggies dry if there is a lot of moisture on them.

 - For easier rolling, some chefs roll the fillings in lettuce first, then in the wrapper.
 The lettuce holds things together.

-- Here’s a video on how to make the rolls.
+- Here’s a video on how to make rice paper rolls.